pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

 `tryMerge` checks that all its children are leaves and that the total number of its values and its children's values is lower than the threshold.
 If it is the case, we copy all the values in the children in the current node and we remove the children.

-# Finding intersections
+# Finding Intersections

-## Intersection with a box
+## Intersection with a Box

 Finally, we are coming to interesting things: finding intersections.
 The first use case is retrieving all the values that are intersecting a given box.
 This is what we need to do culling for instance.